mzkhalid039/DWBuilder/README.md

 b x c = a
 ```

+- _**A note on the microscopic degrees of freedom:**_

+To find the global minimum of an interface structure, it is essential to calculate the optimal distance between the different bulk phases at the interface.
+You also need to identify the termination site that corresponds to the structure with the lowest energy, as well as consider the homogeneous interface structures of the periodic images.

+To achieve these goals, I often use first-principles methods such as density functional theory (DFT), specifically with the Vienna Ab-initio Simulation Package [VASP](https://www.vasp.at/) at 0 Kelvin.
+This computational approach helps determine the initial structures for further first-principles calculations.
+You can find more information on this interface in the following paper:

+- Khalid MZ, Friis J, Ninive PH, Marthinsen K, Ringdalen IG, Strandlie A. First-principles study of tensile and shear strength of an Fe2Al5//Fe interface.
+Computational Materials Science.
+2021 May 1;192:110319 [https://doi.org/10.1016/j.commatsci.2021.110319](https://doi.org/10.1016/j.commatsci.2021.110319).

 # Questions/Contributions
 If you have any questions, find an issue you can get in contact with [me](mailto:zeeshan.khalid039@gmail.com).